-On this date, June 25th, 50 years ago in 1968 one of my all-time favorite Giants players made his MLB debut.
+On this date, June 25th, 52 years ago in 1968 one of my favorite Giants players made his MLB debut.
 And what a debut it was!
 I’m talking about Bobby Bonds, father of Barry Bonds.
-In honor of the 50th anniversary of Bobby Bonds’ debut I’m posting this chapter from my book, Falling in Love With Baseball.
+In honor of the 52nd anniversary of Bobby Bonds’ debut I’m posting this chapter from my book, Falling in Love With Baseball.

-In honor of this 50th anniversary of Bobby Bonds’ debut I’m also offering $10 off my acclaimed book, Falling in Love With Baseball.
-As always, MavoBooks will donate $3 to the ALS Association to strike out ALS.
-This special sale is only good through June.
+In honor of this 52nd anniversary of Bobby Bonds’ debut I’m also offering my acclaimed book, Falling in Love With Baseball, for half price!
+MavoBooks will donate half the proceeds to the ALS Association to strike out ALS.
 Shipping is always free when buying directly from MavoBooks.
-If you’re interested in buying a copy of my book at this special price please go to MavoBooks.com/shop.
+If you’re interested in buying a copy of my book at this special price please go to HERE.
 Please help us strike out ALS while you get a beautiful book!

 A Sensational Debut!

 This piece was written for a baseball blog in 2013 on the forty-fifth anniversary of Bobby Bonds’s sensational debut.

 A few people have asked me to write about some of the Giants’ history that I have had the pleasure of witnessing these past fifty-six years of Giants baseball in San Francisco.
 Here is a story about a very memorable moment in that history.
 I hope you enjoy it!

 This Tuesday our Giants will be playing the Dodgers.
 It is also the 45th anniversary of Bobby Bonds’s debut, which was against the Dodgers also on a Tuesday night.
 And what a debut it was!
 In Bobby Bonds’s first game in the big leagues, he made an instant impact on this heated age-old Giants vs. Dodgers rivalry.